FDio/csit/docs/report/vpp_performance_tests/documentation/mlr_search.rst

 execution time when compared to a standard NDR/PDR binary search, while guaranteeing the same or similar results.

-If needed, MDR can be easily adopted to discover more throughput rates with different pre-defined PLRs.
+If needed, MLRsearch can be easily adopted to discover more throughput rates with different pre-defined PLRs.

 ..
 Note:: All throughput rates are *always* bi-directional